litisha22/sql-noir-case-solution/Case File 1 - The Vanishing Briefcase/README.md

 ## 🔎 Investigative Approach
 1. Pull the crime scene records tied to the Lounge.
-2. Trace the “trench coat” lead through the suspects file.
+2. Trace the “trench coat” lead through the suspects' file.
 3. Put the suspect’s story to the test in the interview transcripts.
 4. Close the file with SQL precision.